Transactional or Relational Photography?

 A photographer can help build relational customers by tailoring their marketing to appeal to such customers.

-When a photographer talks about themselves and lists prices, and even special sale prices, that photographer will appeal to transactional customers.
-Certainly there’s nothing wrong with this except that it also encourages customers to shop price.
+When a photographer talks about themselves, lists prices, and has occasional discounts, that photographer will appeal to transactional customers.
+Certainly there’s nothing wrong with this except that it encourages customers to shop price.
 These customers are more interested in the deal rather than the photographer.

 A photographer who’s trying to build relational customers will adjust their marketing to talk more about the customer.
 This type of marketing will rely on emotion rather than price and it will attempt to position the photographer as an expert in their field.
 Relational customers may require ongoing customer service to maintain the relationship but this will increase the value of the photographer which, in turn, strengthens the relationship.